django-hurricane/django-hurricane/README.md

 2022-05-04 02:19:07,524 INFO     hurricane.server.general Startup time is 0.0026285648345947266 seconds
 ```

-There are many options, that can be used in a combination with the serve command.
-Please, refer to the [documentation](https://django-hurricane.readthedocs.io/en/latest/usage.html) to learn more about the options.
+There are many options that can be used in a combination with the serve command.
+Please refer to the [documentation](https://django-hurricane.readthedocs.io/en/latest/usage.html) to learn more about the options.

-Django-hurricane works best in combination with Kubernetes, as it includes the inbuilt health-probes i.e. liveness, readiness and startup probes.
-Additionally, it is possible to implement custom checks on the liveness-probe.
-This checks will be executed after the standard django checks.
-Follow our guide, to learn more [how to write a custom check](https://django-hurricane.io/custom-checks/).
+Django-hurricane works best in combination with Kubernetes, as it includes the inbuilt health-probes, i.e. liveness, readiness and startup probes.
+Additionally, it is possible to implement custom checks.
+These checks will be executed after the standard django checks.
+Follow our guide to learn [how to write a custom check](https://django-hurricane.io/custom-checks/).

 ## Commercial Support